 - A Class I bicycle path runs along Railroad Avenue.

 - Class II bike lanes exist on Main Street, Valley Oak Driver, and East Main Street.

 - Regionally, shoulder bike lanes on County Roads 93A and 31 run from Davis to about a mile east of Winters.

 - There is a Class I trail along Russell Boulevard that ends approximately five miles outside of Winters.

 According to the National Highway Traffic Safety Administration (NHTSA), most collisions between a motorist and a bicyclist are not caused by the cyclist.
 Most of the time, the motorist is at fault.
 Bicycle versus car accidents are commonly caused by one of the following scenarios:

 - Impaired driving (drugs or alcohol).

-- The vehicle driver failing to yield or to stop at a traffic control (stop sign or red light).
+- The vehicle driver fails to yield or stop at a traffic control (stop sign or red light).